paulrougieux/cobwood/paper/paper.md

 <!-- Save plots as images to be inserted in the paper

 TODO: just wirte about the existing plot method.
-TODO: attach a plot method to gfpmxb2021 "facet_plot" which reuses plot_ds_by_davar show how to use the direct plot method
+TODO: attach a plot method to gfpmxb2021 "facet_plot" which reuses facet_plot_by_var show how to use the direct plot method

     from cobwood.gfpmx import GFPMX